SakshiGauro/PLC_Automation_Bootcamp/BasicAutomationTools(Ch1)/README.md

 ---

 ### OverCurrent relays and Circuit Breakers
-This chapter explains **protection devices** used in automation and electrical systems, mainly **overcurrent relays** and **circuit breakers (CBs)**.
-These components are critical for ensuring equipment safety, preventing damage, and isolating faulty circuits.

 ### 1. Overcurrent Relays
 An overcurrent relay detects when the current exceeds a preset safe value and **automatically trips** (disconnects) the circuit to prevent damage due to overheating or overload.